simoneburch/vpn-setup-usage/README.md

 - ### [YouTube: Exploring the effects of a VPN on your Browsing Experience](https://www.youtube.com) -->

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure Virtual Machines
 - Remote Desktop
 - ProtonVPN

 <h2>Operating Systems Used </h2>

 - Windows 10 (21H2)